Body autonomy, boundaries and consent

 Preserving our child’s innocence and self-autonomy depends on ensuring they are free of feeling responsible for an adult’s emotional needs.

+"Hey bro it sounds like he wants you to stop".
 And just as important as it is to be sensitive to our interactions with our children, parents need to advocate for their kids and not be afraid to say "hey bro it sounds like he wants you to stop" when a relative or friend is overstepping their boundary.
 Sadly most grooming happens through play.
 It’s a well-known fact that abusers often groom children through humour and physical play to gain the child’s trust and test where the boundaries lie, and quite often in the presence of parents and caregivers.
 Will the adult step in or do they even notice or seem uncomfortable?
 Will the child speak up?
-It's a way of finding information about the relative safety of victimizing a child.
+It's a way of finding information about the relative safety of victimizing a child (excuse the pun!).

 Sexual abuse is a scary topic for parents to contemplate and many parents feel so powerless.
 Yet the good news is that there’s much that we can do to protect our child from the tragic experience of sexual abuse.
 Parents thinking and talking and tackling the topic (with other adults) to educate themselves goes a long way to protecting their child from abuse and preventing the even worse experience of their child being sexually abused then becoming frozen in silence, unable to confide and gain the help they need to prevent a repeat experience.
 When a child is abused, the paedophile has attempted to contract them into secrecy, shame and silence, yet when the abuse is exposed there is a great hope of the damaging impacts being remedied.
 All parents need to be aware of how crucial to recovery their response is.
 If a parent responds to the disclosure of abuse by ignoring, minimising or otherwise neglects to fully engage to ensure they receive the emotional and therapeutic help they need to heal, they inadvertently add layers of secondary trauma and greatly compromise the hope of recovery.